ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 The Stats tab
 -------------

 Check "Add motion parameters to model".
-Now we must use the description of the experimental design from *protocol.txt* to set up regressors for our GLM. *protocol.txt* tells us that blocks consisted of 12 trials, each 1.5s long, with 12s rest between blocks, and 6s rest at the start to let the scanner settle down.
+Now we must use the description of the experimental design from *protocol.txt* to define regressors for our GLM. *protocol.txt* tells us that blocks consisted of 12 trials, each 1.5s long, with 12s rest between blocks, and 6s rest at the start to let the scanner settle down.
 That 6s at the start was taken care of in the Data tab, so we have a design that looks like Scene, rest, Face, rest, Scene, rest, ...

 We will specify this design precisely using text files in FEAT's 3-column format: we make 1 text file per regressor, each with one line per period of time belonging to that regressor.
 Each line has 3 numbers, separated by whitespace.
 The first number indicates the onset time in seconds of the period.
 The second number indicates the duration of the period.
 The third number indicates the height of the regressor during the period; always set this to 1 unless you know what you're doing.
 See `FEAT's documentation`_ for more details.